SebastianoF/bruker2nifti/CONTRIBUTE.md

 Thanks for contributing to bruker2nifti!

-In any study using MR Bruker scanners, there are multiple scanner settings, ParaVision versions and MRI protocols involved.
+In any study based on MR Bruker scanners, there are multiple scanner settings, ParaVision versions and MRI protocols involved.
 Take this into consideration when proposing a new contribution.

 ## Code of Conduct

 This project adopts the [Covenant Code of Conduct](https://contributor-covenant.org/).
-This can be shortly summarised with: "please be polite and to not go off topic."
+This can be shortly summarised with: "please be polite and do not go off topic."

 ## What you should know

-You should be familiar with the bruker ParaVision folder structure and the NifTi (1 and 2) format.
+You should be familiar with the Bruker ParaVision folder structure and the NifTi (1 and 2) format.
 A starting point can be the links in the [README](https://github.com/SebastianoF/bruker2nifti/blob/master/README.md) and the [wiki page](https://github.com/SebastianoF/bruker2nifti/wiki).

-The bruker2nifti code structure and API is as simple and straight as possible and the code is as commented as possible to make collaboration easier.
+The bruker2nifti code structure is as simple and straight as possible and the code is as commented as possible to make collaboration easier.
 See in particular this [wiki-page](https://github.com/SebastianoF/bruker2nifti/wiki/Code-rationale,-definitions-and-structure).